KIBA0993/unhooked/WIDGET_SETUP.md

 2. **Lock Screen Widgets** - Circular and Rectangular
 3. **Live Activity** - Dynamic Island (iPhone 14 Pro and later)

+## Important Note

+⚠️ **The widget files are currently in the main app target and need to be moved to a Widget Extension target to function.**

+The widget code is prepared and ready, but requires these setup steps in Xcode to activate.

 ## Setup Steps

 ### 1. Create Widget Extension Target